Kijewski/pyiced/docs/state_objects.rst

 State Objects
 =============

-The keep the state of :class:`~pyiced.Element Elements` across multiple invocations of :func:`~pyiced.IcedApp.view IcedApp.view()`, e.g. the cursor position in a :func:`~pyiced.IcedApp.text_input text input`, you have to supply a state object.
+To keep the state of an :class:`~pyiced.Element` across multiple invocations of :meth:`~pyiced.IcedApp.view`, e.g. the cursor position in a :func:`~pyiced.text_input`, you have to supply a state object.
+If the same state object is used for multiple elements in the same :meth:`~pyiced.IcedApp.view` call, only the first elements gets displayed, and further elements become empty space.

 .. autoclass:: pyiced.ButtonState
    :members: